solita/solita.github.com/_posts/2015-01-26-monster-fighter.md

 On an ordinary workday, one might be solving a problem like this:  <font color='DarkBlue'>can I trust a source of information, or should I look for some other source to be sure</font>?
 In the end, it could boil down to asking somebody's opinion, or if one remains the prima professional, reading or debugging some code, searching for documentation or incident reports, and querying a database.
 Documentation is nice, but you don't generally speaking trust it unless somebody affirms that it is trustful and up to date.  **Code itself can get outdated in a large system**, since how a thing was implemented is neither the absolute truth nor should it be a *ground de facto* for business insight.

-Or:  <font color='DarkBlue'>what does this business concept *y* would mean and (exhaustively) what does it relate to</font>?
+Or:  <font color='DarkBlue'>what this business concept *y* would mean, and (exhaustively) what does it relate to</font>?
 Now a big part of the game goes in asking, and you can tell a pro by the way they ask questions.
 Maintaining a good communication channel to other parties is an art in itself.
-Basically, feeling stupid is a good, constructive sign of personal human potential (unless you burnout, of course)...
+Basically, feeling stupid is a good, constructive sign of personal human potential (unless you burnout, of course).

-So I have this motto in progress that **if one feels stupid to ask a question, one should definitely ask it...**  A project group on a large system should aim to reduce communication costs, and to decrease work related anxiety.
+So I have this motto in progress that **if one feels stupid to ask a question, is should be asked.**  A project group on a large system should aim to reduce communication costs, and to decrease work related anxiety.

 I list here some things that seem to work in different situations.
 But one note first!
-An interesting observation...
 The optimal level of communication depends on communication channel and its properties (for further details on this one, consult some classic texts on the field of communication theory <span style="vertical-align:super;">[1][ref-shannon] [2][ref-lippmann]</span>).

 ![shannon-weaver](/img/monster-fighter/shannon.png)